HassanGhauri/AVL-Tree-Program/README.md

-# Code for Avl Tree
+# Code for Binary Heap
-This a program for avl tree.
+This a program for Binary Heap.